faniabdullah/bangkit-final-project/Machine Learning Development/Readme.md

    - Using transfer learning Xception to make model accuracy better.
    - Use `SparseCategoricalCrossentropy` as loss
    - We use `Adam(learning_rate=1e-5)` as optimizer
-   - We have used transfer learning but we add more layer too to model Sequential to make model accuracy more better:
+   - We have used transfer learning but we add more layer too to `model.Sequential` to make model accuracy more better:
      -  added `AveragePooling2D` layer
      -  added `Flatten` layer
      -  added `Dense(units=64, activation='relu')` layer